Patrick Stewart: X-Men film series

-However, in the late 1990s he accepted a key role in the big-budget X-Men film series, as Professor Charles Xavier, founder and mentor of the superhero team, a role similar in many ways to Picard.
+However, in the late 1990s, he accepted a key role in the big-budget X-Men film series, as Professor Charles Xavier, founder and mentor of the superhero team, a role similar in many ways to Picard.
 He was initially reluctant to sign on to another movie franchise, but his interest in working with director Bryan Singer persuaded him.
 In addition, Stewart was joined by Ian McKellen, who had by then conceded that his friend had made a prudent choice performing in popular screen science fiction, who played Xavier's friend and ideological nemesis, the supervillain Magneto.
 Stewart has played the role in seven feature films (X-Men, X2, X-Men: The Last Stand, X-Men Origins: Wolverine, The Wolverine, X-Men: Days of Future Past and Logan) and voiced the role in several video games (X-Men Legends, X-Men Legends II, and X-Men: Next Dimension).
 Stewart announced that he would be leaving the X-Men film franchise after Logan.

-In 2022, Stewart portrayed Professor Xavier of Earth-838 in the Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness.
-He is reprising his role in the upcoming film Avengers: Doomsday.
+In 2022, Stewart portrayed an alternate Xavier in the Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness.
+He is set to reprise his role as the original Xavier in Avengers: Doomsday (2026).